 - 1. Average years of education of adult women 20-79 years old with an adolescent residing in their household is only 4 years. - 2.
-Every 7 in 10 women are employed, with 72% of women engaged in farming activities. - Financial inclusion is limited, half of the women have a bank account but only 6% of women have a mobile bank account. - 4.
+Every 3 in 10 women are a part of workforce, with 43% of women engaged in farming activities. - 3.
+Financial inclusion is limited, half of the women have a bank account but only 7% of women have a mobile bank account. - 4.
 Decision-making agency of women is low, as women take most decisions jointly with their spouse or other household members.
 Women have the most say only in food preparation decisions. - 5.
 Most women always require permission to travel outside village. - 6.
-About one-fifth of the women agree that a husband is justified in hitting his wife in one or more day-to-day scenario.
+Few women agree that a husband is justified in hitting his wife in at least one day-to-day scenario.